Hair Loss & Effective Medically-Proven Treatments (A money-saving hack from a doctor)

 What about Dutasteride?

-Dutasteride is a non-selective 5-AR inhibitor that boasts superior hair growth effects when compared to Finasteride, and this is highly dependent on the dosage14.
+Dutasteride is a non-selective 5-AR inhibitor for hair growth and is highly dependent on the dosage14.
 It also has a larger propensity to cause side effects.
 Thus, this drug is seen mainly for off-label use.

 What about Minoxidil (spray form)?